The-Deepak-Pandey/DSA-Phodenge/Graphs/TimeComplexities.md

 Topological Sort of a Directed Acyclic Graph (DAG) is a linear ordering of its vertices such that for every directed edge u→v, vertex u appears before vertex v in the ordering.

+When question is like - something before something , try thinking of toposort

 ### 📌 Summary Table

 | Method                  | Time Complexity | Space Complexity | Method |